 In June 2012, the U.S. Supreme Court upheld the ACA and ruled most of its provisions constitutional, but stipulated that the expansion of Medicare (which would increase the number of people who are insured) is an option for states, not a mandate (as previously indicated in the ACA).

 The ACA remains highly controversial, with some believing that it puts undue expectations on people to purchase health insurance, in some cases paying for levels of coverage they don't want or need, and to meet other new rules.
 The Republican-led Congress repeatedly tried to repeal the ACA in 2017, without success, but did manage to repeal the individual mandate (which required individuals to purchase health insurance or face a tax penalty) and other elements that were unpopular with some Americans.
 In 2020, a coalition of Republican state attorneys challenged the law, filing a brief with the Supreme Court.
 The court is expected to rule on the case in spring or summer of 2021.

 Despite the ongoing controversies, the ACA has increased the number of people with access to health care.
 According to the U.S. Census Bureau, approximately 48.6 million (or 15.7 percent of the U.S. population) were uninsured before the passage of the ACA in 2010.
 A 2016 study by the Centers for Disease Control found that the uninsured rate had fallen to 9 percent under the ACA (the lowest uninsured rate in 50 years).
-An obstacle to success for the ACA has been the sharp rise of costs to consumers in some regions and health exchange, with premiums increasing much faster then projected year to year.
+An obstacle to success for the ACA has been the sharp rise of costs to consumers in some regions and health exchange, with premiums increasing much faster than projected year to year.
 Also, insurance companies have withdrawn from some markets to avoid profit losses, leaving consumers with few options.

 As the number of insured Americans has grown, demand has increased for health care managers, physicians, nurses, and allied health professionals.
 The law has also created new opportunities for accountants, lawyers, and consultants.
 If Congress continues to cut provisions in the ACA, more people will become uninsured and the number of health care professionals could decline.